-Living with fibromyalgia requires a holistic approach that involves alternative therapies and techniques that takes the entire person and all their symptoms into account.
-This is where mindfulness therapy can be very appropriate.
+Living with fibromyalgia requires a holistic approach that involves alternative therapies and techniques that take the entire person and all the numerous fibromyalgia symptoms into account.
+A holistic approach is where mindfulness therapy can be very appropriate.

 WHAT IS MINDFULNESS?

-Mindfulness focuses on here-and-now issues and attempts to draw away from past traumas, past issues, and worries about the future.
-In mindfulness, all that is happening you accept and embrace as part of the circumstances of life.
+Mindfulness focuses on here-and-now issues and attempts to draw away past traumas, past issues, and worries about the future.
+In mindfulness, you slowly learn to accept and embrace all that is happening as part of the circumstances of life.

 Mindfulness is a tool that anyone with or without emotional difficulties can use and is an excellent life approach.
-It's about accepting life, not focusing on anything other than what is directly felt, heard, seen, or experienced, regardless of your current mental and emotional state.
+It's about accepting life, not focusing on anything other than directly felt, heard, seen, or experienced, regardless of your current mental and emotional state.

 THE PURPOSE OF MINDFULNESS

-Some of the studies conflicted with one another, but the researchers felt it was due to the multitude of ways the earlier studies were performed.
-Some of the older studies didn't include adequate control groups, so the placebo effect may have taken place, allowing other therapies to be just as useful as mindfulness therapies in managing these chronic pain conditions.
+Some studies conflicted with one another, but the researchers felt it was due to the earlier studies' many ways.
+For example, some of the older studies didn't include adequate control groups, so the placebo effect may have occurred, resulting in other therapies as valuable as mindfulness therapies in managing these chronic pain conditions.

 EFFECTIVENESS OF MINDFULNESS THERAPY